threefoldfoundation/www_threefold_marketplace/content/page/applications/all_apps/peertube/index.md

 ## What makes our solution different?

-ThreeFold advocates that video sharing can also exist without this central platform (and organization) in the middle.
+ThreeFold advocates that video sharing can exist without a central platform (and organization) in the middle.
 You as a producer or consumer can create your own facility to share videos.
 There is open source software available to do so.

 ## Open Source Solution: PeerTube